AOMediaCodec/libavif/doc/avifdec.1.md

 :   If the input file contains an embedded ICC profile, ignore it (no-op if absent).

 **\--size-limit** _C_
-:   Specifies the image size limit (in total pixels) that should be tolerated.
+:   Maximum image size (in total pixels) that should be tolerated.
     Default: 268435456, set to a smaller value to further restrict.

 **\--dimension-limit** _C_
-:   Specifies the image dimension limit (width or height) that should be tolerated.
+:   Maximum image dimension (width or height) that should be tolerated.
     Default: 32768, set to 0 to ignore.

 **\--**
-:   Signals the end of options.
+:   Signal the end of options.
 Everything after this is interpreted as file names.

 # EXAMPLES